Words by Farran Golding. Portrait by Zander Taketomo. Stills from Verso by Justin Albert.

 Cross Continental really solidified your place in skateboarding.
 But was it strange to put as much, if not more, effort into a solo project rather than a full-length where your footage sits cohesively alongside everyone else – like with Origin?

-No. First of all, I was very used to filming video parts in lager videos.
+No. First of all, I was very used to filming parts in larger videos.
 I started filming for my first video part when I was 12, it came out a year later and that was a 50 minute long video.
 Almost every year after that I had a video part in a larger video.
 The first solo thing I did was probably a ‘throwaway part’ when they became popular.
 That was around 2009.
 I would constantly be on YouTube and not watching entire videos.
 I wonder if there was some sort of time constraint?
 Because I remember watching Tilt Mode, on YouTube, but watching the sections separately.
 So, filming for a full-length video never felt like something where you had to match other skaters.
 You were picked for a reason so you do your thing, go out with a filmer as you have to and then your part comes out.
 Obviously, when you’re in a video you’re happy to be in a video.
 You’re stoked for your friends but you’re very critical of your own part so it already feels like it’s a separate thing.
 You watch through it at the premiere and that’s the point where you get the most nervous so I think it’s very natural to film for a standalone part.

 After Origin you had a part in Sabotage 3.
 Skating to Jay-Z’s ‘On To The Next One’ was way out of character but that juxtaposition is why it works so well.
 It conveys some recklessness to your skating, in contrast to how considered you usually come across.
 Were you into it?